libris/librisxl/rest/API.md

 ## CRUD API

-Libris XL uses JSON-LD as data format, and we provide an API to create, read, update, and delete posts.
+Libris XL uses JSON-LD as data format, and we provide an API to create, read, update, and delete records.
 Read operations are available without authentication, but all other requests require an access token.
-There are two different permission levels for users: one for working with holding posts and one for cataloging (which also allows working with holding posts).
-User permissions are connected to sigels, and a user may only work with holding posts belonging to a sigel that the user has permissions for.
+There are two different permission levels for users: one for working with holding records and one for cataloging (which also allows working with holding records).
+User permissions are connected to sigels, and a user may only work with holding records belonging to a sigel that the user has permissions for.
 More information about authentication can be found in the Authentication section in this document.